hirezstudios/S2TRANSLATION/system_prompts/stage2_evaluate_template.md

     - **Glossary Use:** Specifically check if terms listed in the **GENERATED GLOSSARY** (if provided) were used.
 Note deviations but prioritize general **Translation Rules** (e.g., capitalization, specific term mandates) over the glossary if there's a conflict.
     - (Significant rule violations: score 1-4; Minor violations: score 5-7; Compliant: score 8-10)

+**Special Instructions**
+Be 100% certain that these rules are fully enforced and score the translation as 0 if they are not.
+The translations MUST handle all tags correctly.
+- Preserve all formatting tags (e.g., <x>, <em>) exactly — same type, count, and order.
+Pay special attention to formatting tags at the beginning of a translation.
+Be 100% certain you preserve those formatting tags exactly as is and do not change the location of the tags and that you do not translate inside of the format tags (examples: <prompt tag=>, <keyword tag>, <KeywordName>, etc).
+Tags at the beginning of a translation should stay at the beginning, tags in the middle should remain in the middle, etc.
+- Retain placeholders (e.g., {Count}|hpp(...)) exactly, including modifiers

 **Feedback:**
 - Be specific and constructive.
 - Reference rule codes (e.g., CAP1, TONE2) if applicable.